poulti/brain-pages/docs/autonomous-underearth-house.md

 # Location / environment based
 ## Storm drains
 - Not at the bottom of a hill/next to water (contradicts the water turbine)
+- need to check how the underground layers usually are laid out and how the water flows downhill.
+Construction may need to be like a "boat"
 ## Earthquake
 ## Storm/tornado
 Shouldn't be too much of a problem under earth.